twigbio/liminal-orm/docs/reference/benchling-connection.md

     Set of config flags that are configured on the tenant level, that defines specific features of the tenant.
 These can be updated on Benchling's end by contacting their support team.

+    !!! note
+        The `config_flags` parameter can be set as a dictionary of config flags or as a TenantConfigFlags object.
+The dictionary will be converted to a TenantConfigFlags object by Pydantic.

 ### TenantConfigFlags

 Set of config flags that are configured on the tenant level.
 These can be updated on Benchling's end by contacting their support team.